 Calvin Center for Faith & Writing

-Originally hosted by the English department at Calvin College, the Festival of Faith & Writing is now produced by the Calvin Center for Faith & Writing, co-directed by Jennifer L. Holberg and Jane Zwart.
+Originally hosted by the English department at Calvin College (now Calvin University), the Festival of Faith & Writing is now produced by the Calvin Center for Faith & Writing, co-directed by Jennifer L. Holberg and Jane Zwart.
 Rooted in the English department and bringing together departments and organizations across campus, the CCFW’s mission is to celebrate a Reformed engagement with the written word, championing faithful and intelligent conversation about the intersections of religious belief and literature, both broadly defined.

 Hospitality is at the core of the CCFW’s mission to convene conversations between people from the many diverse communities made and served by religious writing.
 In all its activities, the CCFW endeavors to create spaces wherein people from many faith traditions are welcomed warmly, listened to with respect and generosity, and inspired to deeper engagement with the common good.

 Through programs tailored for students of all ages and the general public, the CCFW works to create a larger culture of active, discerning readers.
 Recent and ongoing projects include a Regional Literary Arts Calendar, a fall writers series on race in America, and the Marginalia series of short films featuring authors on craft and inspiration.
 Additional information about these and other initiatives—including the Hudson Townsend Publishing Institute—is available at ccfw.calvin.edu.